Azure/login/README.md

 ## GitHub Action for Azure Login

-With the [Azure Login](https://github.com/Azure/login/blob/master/action.yml) Action, you can do an Azure login using [Azure Managed Identities and Azure service principal](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#managed-identity-types) to run Az CLI and Azure PowerShell scripts.
+With the [Azure Login](https://github.com/Azure/login/blob/master/action.yml) Action, you can do an Azure login using [Azure Managed Identities](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview#managed-identity-types) and [Azure service principal](https://learn.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) to run Azure CLI and Azure PowerShell scripts.

 - By default, the action only logs in with the Azure CLI (using the `az login` command).
 To log in with the Az PowerShell module, set `enable-AzPSSession` to true.
 To login to Azure tenants without any subscriptions, set the optional parameter `allow-no-subscriptions` to true.

+- About the parameter `subscription-id`: This parameter is used to specify which subscription to work.
+If you don't specify a subscription, the Action uses your current, active subscription.

 - To login into one of the Azure Government clouds or Azure Stack, set the optional parameter `environment` with one of the supported values `AzureUSGovernment` or `AzureChinaCloud` or `AzureStack`.
 If this parameter is not specified, it takes the default value `AzureCloud` and connects to the Azure Public Cloud.
 Additionally, the parameter `creds` takes the Azure service principal created in the particular cloud to connect (Refer to the [Configure a service principal with a secret](#configure-a-service-principal-with-a-secret) section below for details).

-- The Action supports two different ways of authentication with Azure.
-One using the Azure Service Principal with secrets.
-The other is OpenID connect (OIDC) method of authentication using Azure [Workload Identity Federation](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation). **We recommend using OIDC based authentication for increased security.**
+- The Action supports three different ways of authentication with Azure.
+  1. Using the Azure Service Principal with secrets.
+  2. Using OpenID connect (OIDC) method of authentication by Azure [Workload Identity Federation](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation). **We recommend using OIDC based authentication for increased security.**
+  3. Using the Managed Identity configued on an Azure VM.

 - To login using Azure Service Principal with a secret, follow [this](#configure-a-service-principal-with-a-secret) guidance.
 - To login using **OpenID Connect (OIDC) based Federated Identity Credentials**, you need to first configure trust between GitHub workflow and an Azure Managed Identity or an Azure AD App (Service Principal)
    1. Follow [this](#configure-a-federated-credential-to-use-oidc-based-authentication) guidance to create a Federated Credential associated with your Azure Managed Identity or AD App (Service Principal).
 This is needed to establish OIDC trust between GitHub deployment workflows and the specific Azure resources scoped by the Managed Identity/service principal.
    2. In your GitHub workflow, Set `permissions:` with `id-token: write` at workflow level or job level based on whether the OIDC token needs to be auto-generated for all Jobs or a specific Job.
    3. Within the Job deploying to Azure, add Azure/login action and pass the `client-id` and `tenant-id` of the Azure Managed Identity/service principal associated with an OIDC Federated Identity Credential created in step (i).
 You also need to pass `subscription-id` or set `allow-no-subscriptions` to true.

-Note:
+- To login using Managed Identities, follow [this](#configure-azure-managed-identities-with-self-hosted-runners) guidance.

+- The Action provides a parameter `auth-type` with value list `[SERVICE_PRINCIPAL, IDENTITY]` to identify the type of authentication.
+  1. If `auth-type: SERVICE_PRINCIPAL` with `clientId`, `tenantId` and `clientSecret` detected in your input, we will attempt to login by using service principal with the secret.
+  2. If `auth-type: SERVICE_PRINCIPAL` with `clientId` and `tenantId` detected in your input, we will attempt to login by using OIDC.
+  3. If `auth-type: IDENTITY` with `clientId` detected in your input, we will attempt to login by using user-assigned managed identity.
+  4. If `auth-type: IDENTITY` without `clientId` detected in your input, we will attempt to login by using system-assigned managed identity.

+> **Note**
+>
-- Ensure the CLI version is 2.30 or above to use OIDC support.
+> - Ensure the CLI version is 2.30 or above to use OIDC support.
-- By default, Azure access tokens issued during OIDC based login could have limited validity.
+> - By default, Azure access tokens issued during OIDC based login could have limited validity.
 Azure access token issued by AD App (Service Principal) is expected to have an expiration of 1 hour by default.
 And with Managed Identities, it would be 24 hrs.
 This expiration time is further configurable in Azure.
 Refer to [access-token lifetime](https://learn.microsoft.com/en-us/azure/active-directory/develop/access-tokens#access-token-lifetime) for more details.

-## Sample workflow that uses Azure login action to run az cli
+## Sample workflow that uses Azure login action to run Azure CLI

 ```yaml
 # File: .github/workflows/workflow.yml